harshtonde/Droot/README.md

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Our project is built to run on the Flutter _stable_ release.

 ### IMPORTANT: